flight505/pastemax/docs/style-guide/implementation-status.md

 ## Integration Status

-We have not yet integrated the new components into the application.
-The next steps involve:
+We have integrated the new components into key parts of the application:

-1. Updating the current CopyButton implementation to use our new component
+1. ✅ Updated ControlContainer to use our new CopyButton with download functionality
-2. Replacing the existing Switch component with our shadcn-inspired version
+2. ✅ Replaced the Switch component with our shadcn-inspired version
-3. Improving the User Instructions area with properly sized inputs
+3. ✅ Updated UserInstructions with properly sized inputs
-4. Refactoring the file cards to use our Card component
+4. ✅ Refactored FileCard to use our Card component
+5. ✅ Enhanced SearchBar with the new Input component
+6. ✅ Updated FileTreeHeader with consistent button styling
+7. ✅ Modernized ThemeToggle with our Button component

+## Remaining Integration Tasks

+- ❌ Update buttons in IgnorePatterns component
+- ❌ Update any remaining buttons in Sidebar component
+- ❌ Update any buttons in App.tsx

 ## Documentation